wenxindongwork/keras-tuner-alpha/docs/source/getting_tpus.rst

      - 6,480 GB
      - 1,863 GB

-These approximates assume you are training with the default mixed precision strategy (e.g. model weights loaded in full precision, activations casted to bfloat16).
+These approximates assume you are training with the default mixed precision strategy (i.e. model weights loaded in full precision, activations casted to bfloat16).

 In case you are wondering how we came up with these numbers :)